Scott Smith (ice hockey): Personal life

 As of 2018, Smith resides in Calgary with his wife, Karen.
-He has one son named Jackson, who grew up playing hockey.
-Smith has family in the Bathurst area, including in-laws, and has a summer cottage on Chaleur Bay.
+He has one son, who grew up playing hockey.
+Smith has family in the Bathurst area, and a summer cottage on Chaleur Bay.
 He considers himself fortunate to have a career in hockey, and is grateful for its experiences, highlighted by the gold medals won by the men's and women's ice hockey teams at the Winter Olympic Games from 2002 to 2014.